 Why Are Tax Refunds Available Regardless of Income?

-A tax refund occurs when a filer shows more paid in income taxes than he or she is responsible for.
+A tax refund occurs when a filer shows that he or she has paid more in income taxes than he or she is responsible for.
 It is dependent upon a difference between the tax that is owed to the Treasury at the end of the year and the amount that has been withheld throughout the year.
 If the amount of tax owed is less than the latter number, that individual receives a tax refund.
-According to the FDIC, 77% of tax returns filed receive a refund check and the average refund was around $2,000.

 Q&A: How soon do you get your tax refund after filing?